 It’s me again–Dr. Lewey Anton.
 I’ve been commissioned by insideHPC to get the scoop on who’s jumping ship and moving on up in high performance computing.
 This week familiar faces like Dr. Richard Juday and Anton Korzh have new gigs.

-Intel in Boulder, CO is seeking an HPC IO Engineer in our Job of the Week.
+Intel in Champaign, Illinois is seeking an HPC Cluster Systems Engineer in our Job of the Week.

 “While HPC is being pulled in this direction by external market forces, it became clear at the US Supercomputing Conference, SC14, held this year in New Orleans in late November, that the technologies underpinning technical high-performance computing are now changing in response.
 Paradoxically, the announcement of the largest US Government investment in technical supercomputing for many years will transform business computing.”

 “Kruger National Park was the perfect setting for the conservation-themed meeting titled “Towards an Energy-Efficient HPC System,” but the environment proved to be extra challenging for the contest, with occasional power outages and a saturated Wi-Fi network.
 The playing field was level, however, and the conditions prepared the students to be persistent and to not take anything for granted–good lessons for life, in general!
 Eight teams with 32 competitors were selected in Sept. from among 84 applicants.”